-- 2. The board of Christian education shall submit an organizational plan and list of officers needed for the new year to the annual society meeting.
+2. The board of Christian education shall submit an organizational plan and list of officers needed for the new year to the annual society meeting.
 (The organizational plan will take into consideration the size of the church and its ministry needs.)
-The board may submit nominations for the new board of Christian education to the church nominating committee. - 3.
-Upon authorization by the society meeting the newly elected board of Christian education will name all staff personnel for: the Sunday school, including officers, department superintendents and teachers; Joybells, Herald and Cadet programs; Young Teens, FMY, and post-high school programs; adult programs including Family Life and Senior Citizens; others, e.g., VBS, junior choir, children's church, etc. When a society chooses to elect such personnel, the newly elected board of Christian education shall make nominations to the society. - 4.
-The responsibilities of the local board of Christian education shall include: - a.
-Provide for administration of all Christian education programs. - b.
-Coordinate all Christian education activities. - Implement denominational curricula for all Christian education endeavors. - d.
-Make sure training is provided for Christian education workers, including certification and workers' conferences. - e.
-Encourage adherence to denominational standards by Christian education workers.
+The board may submit nominations for the new board of Christian education to the church nominating committee.

+3. Upon authorization by the society meeting the newly elected board of Christian education will name all staff personnel for: the Sunday school, including officers, department superintendents and teachers; Joybells, Herald and Cadet programs; Young Teens and FMY programs; adult programs including Family Life and Senior Citizens; others, e.g., VBS, junior choir, children's church, etc. When a society chooses to elect such personnel, the newly elected board of Christian education shall make nominations to the society.
+Leaders and teachers in Christian education should be persons who: